Open late Fri.-Sat.

 * Click here for rating key

 Sotto Sotto Restaurant Review: Riccardo Ullio's Sotto Sotto firmly adheres to the principles of the Italian kitchen.
 Its authenticity is evident in such starters as the cooked-to-order risotti that come al dente --- try the seafood or the mantecato with its drizzle of good balsamic vinegar.
 Half portions of risotti as well as of all of the pasta choices make good openers.
-We like the spaghetti with black pepper, pancetta and freshly grated pecorino cheese.
+We like the bucatini with black pepper, pancetta and freshly grated pecorino cheese.
 Simple capesante (scallops) arrive surrounded by a light bean (cannellini) stew, making a fine small main dish.
 Whole roasted fish is a study in the simplicity of Italian cooking, and the oak-roasted veal chop is perhaps the best in town.
 Classic panna cotta, a mound of trembling white custard, comes with a drizzle of aceto balsamico tradizionale, but we prefer the chocolate soup.
-Sotto Sotto's well-chosen all-Italian (except for a pair of Champagnes) wine list complements the food, and offers plenty of choices by the glass.
+Sotto Sotto's well-chosen all-Italian (except for the Champagnes) wine list complements the food, and offers plenty of choices by the glass.
 The Vietti Roero Arneis supports the clams and the wood-roasted fish.
 The tiny rear patio makes a lovely, intimate spot in nice weather, and though a high noise level might render the dining room seemingly void of romance, many couples dine here.